missmatsuko/matsuko.ca/src/data/blog/redesigning-an-ad-blocker-menu.md

 ### Structure
 ![Ad blocker menu.](./assets/redesigning-an-ad-blocker-menu/existing-menu.png)

-Looking at the the image of the menu, there are 5 distinct areas:
+Looking at the the image of the menu above, there are 5 distinct areas:

-#### The power button
+1. **The power button**

   This is the big blue power icon at the top of the menu.

-#### The tools
+2. **The tools**

   This is the row of 4 icons directly under the power button.

-#### The number of requests blocked
+3. **The number of requests blocked**

   This area is labelled 'requests blocked' and shows the number of requests blocked 'on this page' and 'since install' as both a number and a percentage.

-#### The number of domains connected
+4. **The number of domains connected**

   This area is labelled 'domains connected' as a number 'out of' another number.

-#### The per-site switches
+5. **The per-site switches**

   This is the row of 5 icons at the bottom of the menu.
 Some of the icons have small numbers or ellipses on their bottom right.

 ### Functions
 I recorded the icon, tooltip text, and functionality for each button in the menu.